sbal06/Fashion-MNIST/README.md

 <image src = "https://github.com/sbal06/Fashion-MNIST/assets/101956177/dcec28df-e824-44c3-8e19-b73a94666f96" width = "400" height = "400">
 </p>

- For the basic neural network (image on the right), the training and testing accuracies are relatively similar and increase (more or less) when the number of epochs is 20.
+ For the basic neural network (image on the right), the training and testing accuracies are relatively similar and increase (more or less) when the number of epochs reaches 20.

  However, even though the CNN (image on the left) produces a higher accuracy, the testing accuracy is always below the training accuracy, and changing the number of epochs in the CNN alters the testing accuracy.